 - Cultivation facility does not already have access to energy-specific technical assistance through its utility provider (see map below).

-- Xcel Energy, Black Hills Energy, and Platte River Power Authority (Estes Park, Fort Collins, Longmont, & Loveland utilities) customers are not eligible for technical audits, but are encouraged to access their utility’s technical assistance offerings.
-Implementation support and financing will become available for all cannabis cultivators later this year.
+- Xcel Energy, Black Hills Energy, and Platte River Power Authority (Estes Park, Fort Collins, Longmont, & Loveland utilities) customers are not eligible for technical assistance, but are encouraged to access their utility’s technical assistance offerings.

 View map in its own window